 Conditions under which membership ceases

-Membership in the Association Ceases upon:
+Membership in the Association ceases upon:

 Written notice to the Association that the member has resigned,

 If the member ceases to qualify for membership in accordance with these by-laws, or

 Suspension of the member by the Association, Hockey Nova Scotia or Hockey Canada.
 Once the suspension is lifted, provided the member meets the membership criteria provided in these by-laws, their membership is reinstated.